Polarization-dependent excitons and plasmon activity in nodal-line semimetal ZrSiS: Computational details

-The electronic structure of ZrSiS was first calculated from standard DFT+SOC within the generalized-gradient approximation for the exchange-correlation functional.
+The electronic structure of ZrSiS was first calculated from standard DFT within the generalized-gradient approximation for the exchange-correlation functional \cite{Perdew-96}; SOC corrections were taken into account explicitly by using full relativistic pseudopotentials for all the chemical species.
 The kinetic energy cutoff was set to 900 eV, and the BZ was sampled with a 21$\times$21$\times$7 $\bm k-$mesh centered at $\Gamma$.
-The starting structure, with the experimental lattice parameters $a =$ 3.5450(5)~\AA\ and $c =$ 8.0578(16)~\AA\ \cite{Schoop-16}, was relaxed until the Hellmann-Feynman forces decreased below $3\times 10^{-6}$ eV/\AA; the relaxed lattice parameters where $a =$ 3.52~\AA\ and $c =$ 8.01~\AA, which compare fairly well with the starting ones.
-DFT calculations were performed with Quantum Espresso \cite{Giannozzi-09}.
+The structure of ZrSiS is shown in Figures~\ref{fig:unit_cell} as projections of the unit cell along the $\bm a$ and $\bm c$ axes; these axes define the electric field polarizations within this paper.